Stabilizer

 Settings are specific to an application.
 If two identical settings exist for two different applications, each application maintains its own independent value.

-Next, install prerequisite packages
+Next, install prerequisite packages with python -m pip install py/.

 Miniconf also exposes a programmatic Python API, so it's possible to write automation scripting of Stabilizer as well.